deltaDOT/RVC Iohexol Assay

 - Administer a dose of 300 mg iodine/kg (1 mL/kg Omnipaque 300) intravenously at time 0.
 Accurately record the initial start time.

 - Take serum samples at 2, 3, and 4 hours after administration.
+A 0 hour sample is not required.
 0.5 mL of serum per sample is needed for analysis.

 - Send samples and completed submission form (PDF) to the deltaDOT laboratory at the address below.
 They can be shipped at room temperature but should not be sent on a Friday (ideally early in the week).
 Please fill in the form as completely as possible (including history and previous laboratory results), as this will help with the clinical interpretation of the results.
 Turnaround time for analysis is 4-6 working days.
 Please contact us if you have cases that need processing more rapidly.